krgamestudios/kingdombattles/public/content/task_list.md

 Priority List
 ---

+* Capture The Flag / King Of The Hill implemented.
 * ~~Privacy policy / no children under 13.~~
 * ~~Unsubscribe from promotional emails.~~
 * Delete own account (right to be forgotten).
 * refactor for unit tests / Write unit tests (ensure that the game doesn't break from an update).
-* Implement admin panel (write posts without having to commit, interact with the database safely).

 Major Effort Changes
 ---

+* Implement admin panel (write posts without having to commit, interact with the database safely).
 * Implement countdown timers for combat, spying and training.
 * Implement Rest bonus.
 * Implement referral links.
 * Implement bug tracker.
 * Ads / monetisation research.
 * Proper changelog feed.
+* Prepare for archiving during the reset.

 Minor Effort Changes
 ---